1. What does it mean that the SERSD programme is research oriented?

 We try to post all necessary information on our website, please start with reading through the different pages.
 Many of the answers to your questions can be found there!

 If you do not find the answer to your question:

-Contact Miriam Huitric for questions concerning the programme or courses.
+Contact Tim Daw for questions concerning the programme or any other Bachelor or Master level courses.

 Contact Birgitta Åkerman for questions concerning the application process or administration.